PaperMC/docs/docs/paper/dev/event-api/event-listeners.md

 - `EventPriority.HIGHEST`
 - `EventPriority.MONITOR`

+The order of the priorities is somewhat counter-intuitive.
+The **higher** the priority, the **later** the event is called.
+For example, If it is important that your plugin has the last say in a certain event - to avoid it being changed - you should use `EventPriority.HIGHEST`.

 :::note

 The `MONITOR` priority is used to monitor the event, but not change it.
+It is called after all other priorities have been called.
+This means you can get the result of any plugin interaction such as cancellation or modification.

 :::

-The order of the priorities is somewhat counter-intuitive.
-The **higher** the priority, the **later** the event is called.
-This is because the priorities are called in reverse order as the later listener can override the result of the earlier listener.

 ## Event cancellation

-Events can be cancelled, preventing the given action from being completed.
+Some events can be cancelled, preventing the given action from being completed.
+These events implement `Cancellable`.

 ```java title="ExampleListener.java"
 public class ExampleListener implements Listener {